 - 1 (4-ounce) can chili peppers (green, mild)

 - 1/2 teaspoon ground chipotle pepper or a dash of cayenne pepper

 - Freshly ground black pepper to taste

-- Add the drained canned beans.
+Drain the canned beans and ad them to the stew.
 Taste and add pepper and more salt, if necessary.